 In addition to allowing the implementation of new acquisition functions, APReL readily provides multiple different options for this active learning problem: volume removal, disagreement, information gain, regret and Thompson sampling.
 We would ideally find the best adaptive sequence of queries for the robot to get accurate, fine-grained information about ω .
-However, since adaptively reasoning about a sequence of queries is an NP-hard problem [32], the techniques in the literature proceed in a greedy fashion: at each iteration i, we choose Q_i while considering only the next posterior ρ^{i+1} .
+However, since adaptively reasoning about a sequence of queries is an NP-hard problem (Ailon 2012), the techniques in the literature proceed in a greedy fashion: at each iteration i, we choose Q_i while considering only the next posterior b^{i+1} .

 Volume Removal.
-Volume removal is a strategy for selecting queries that maximize the expected difference between the prior and the unnormalized posterior [9, 17].
+Volume removal is a strategy for selecting queries that maximize the expected difference between the prior and the unnormalized posterior (Sadigh et al. 2017; Biyik et al. 2019a).
 Intuitively, it searches queries Q_i where each possible answer q_i is equally likely given our current belief over ω , which corresponds to the queries where we are most uncertain about which behavior the human will prefer.

 Disagreement.
 By trying to generate uncertain queries for the human, volume removal formulation often presents queries with very similar trajectories.
-To overcome this, Katz, Le Bihan, and Kochenderfer [15] proposed a multi-objective approach based on a disagreement metric, particularly for pairwise comparison queries.
+To overcome this,

+Katz, Le Bihan, and Kochenderfer (2019) proposed a multiobjective approach based on a disagreement metric, particularly for pairwise comparison queries.
 In that approach, the goal is to select two ω 's to maximize both their likelihood and disagreement.
 The optimal ω 's are then given to a planner, e.g., a reinforcement learning algorithm, which gives the optimal trajectories with respect to those ω 's.
 These trajectories form the optimal disagreement query.
 While APReL handles the intermediate planning problem by selecting the trajectories from a predefined trajectory set, its modular structure allows users to implement their own planners.

 Mutual Information.
-Motivated by the same issue of trajectories being too similar with volume removal, Biyik et al. [18] identified failure cases and proposed maximizing the mutual information between the user response and the reward function instead, which they showed to yield both informative and easyto-answer questions.
+Motivated by the same issue of trajectories being too similar with volume removal, Biyik et al. (2019b) identified failure cases and proposed maximizing the mutual information between the user response and the reward function instead, which they showed to yield both informative and easy-to-answer questions.